vaisakhsasikumar/Personal-Blog/about.md

     • This is an Angular UI component infrastructure and Design components library developed in-house and consumed by various SAS Products.

     • Technical Environment : Angular, Cucumber, Jasmine, Protractor, Typescript

 -  **Industry Project** *'TCS PREMAP: A Web Platform to assist Industrial Process Designers'*

     • This Web Platform helps an industrial process designer to develop and design complicated ontology’s workflowbased systems to execute complex calculations/simulations.

     • Technical Environment : Springboot, Java, PostgreSQL, Angular, ExtJS, JPA, JBOSS EAP, JMeter

 -  **Industry Project** *'TCS PREMAP Bootstrapper'*

     • This is capable of building docker images based on the user inputs and deploying them to the popular cloud platforms and local machines.

     • Technical Environment : Springboot, Java, PostgreSQL, Docker, Azure Cloud

 -  **Main Project** *'Academic Project: Real-time Tweet Analysis to determine the popularity of TV Dramas'*

-    • A real-time application for monitoring the tweets of the TV Shows and performing trend analysis using Stanford Core NLP.
+    A real-time application for monitoring the tweets of the TV Shows and performing trend analysis using Stanford Core NLP.

-    • Streamed real-time tweets and performed Sentiment Analysis using Apache Spark and Twython.
+    Streamed real-time tweets and performed Sentiment Analysis using Apache Spark and Twython.

-    • Technical Environment : Apache Spark, Java, PostgreSQL, Stanford Core NLP
+    Technical Environment : Apache Spark, Java, PostgreSQL, Stanford Core NLP

 -   **Mini Project** *'Media Bias Monitoring'*

     Media Bias Monitoring system is a Web Based application built on Python and Django for monitoring the output of various print and broadcast media using KNN Classification and Other Machine Learning Algorithms.

 -   **Other Projects** *'Projects developed for Hackathons'*

-    - Developed an E-Commerce application for small scale industries to sell their products, as a part of Rajasthan Hackathon - Developed a Tweet based Financial Analyzer which classifies tweets based on their travel behavior and investment behavior, as a part of ZafinTech Hackathon.
+    • Developed an E-Commerce application for small scale industries to sell their products, as a part of Rajasthan Hackathon.

+    •  Developed a Tweet based Financial Analyzer which classifies tweets based on their travel behavior and investment behavior, as a part of ZafinTech Hackathon.

 # Technical and Personal skills